clij/clij2-docs/reference_rotateCounterClockwise.md

 ## rotateCounterClockwise
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

 Rotates a given input image by 90 degrees counter-clockwise.

 For that, X and Y axis of an image stack are flipped.
 This operation is similar to ImageJs 'Reslice [/]' method but offers less flexibility such as interpolation.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_rotateCounterClockwise(Image source, Image destination);
+Ext.CLIJ2_rotateCounterClockwise(Image source, ByRef Image destination);
 ```